-A drive up access is available at City Hall for Utility Billing water and sewer account payments.
+If you would rather not enter the building, a drive up access is available at City Hall for Utility Billing water and sewer account payments.
 There is also an online chat feature where you can communicate with the Utility Services Division: JacksonvilleNC.gov/Utility

 Mayor Sammy Phillips declared a State of Emergency for the City of Jacksonville at 4PM on Wednesday, March 18, 2020.
 This does not invoke a curfew, nor does it close any businesses.
 The declaration may help provide for reimbursement for some expenditures, should they be made in connection to the COVID-19 situation.
 Additionally, some business owners have insurance to compensate them for losses that does not become active until there is a State of Emergency.

 Jacksonville Mayor Sammy Phillips’ action in the declaration of a State of Emergency follows action by the Onslow Board of Commissioners in declaring a State of Emergency for the unincorporated areas of the County.

 Resolution for Local Control in Reopening the Jacksonville-Onslow County Area

 Mayor Sammy Phillips presented a resolution to the Jacksonville City Council at the April 21, 2020 Regular Meeting that called for local control over reopening the Jacksonville-Onslow area.
 The item was added to the agenda and unanimously passed by the City Council.
 Click here to view the Resolution.

 Notes: The COVID-19 situation is changing daily.
 As a result, current Onslow County statistics may differ from those in the adopted resolution.